ashwinkumarm/mlAlgorithms/README.md

  Accuracy for each value of c for training and validation data set will be printed.
 Model automaticaly fine tunes and would print the result for test data set with tuned hyper parameters.

+ ## K Nearest Neighbours

+ To find the nearest neighbours, simple distance formula is being used.
+In future we can K Dimensional Tree to improve the performance of the model.

+ ### Dataset
+ UCI's breast cancer data set is being used.
+We have randomly separated the dataset to training and test dataset.

+ ### Procedure to run & Result shown
+ File name is kNearest.py.
+Just provide the correct path for breast cancer dataset and run the code.

+ Accuracy for each value of k for the test data set will be printed.